ImRoodyDev/react-native-cross-elements/README.md

 <Portal portalName="hud">{/* Heads-up messages */}</Portal>
 ```

-Notes
+#### Notes

-- Interactivity: The host sets pointerEvents: 'none'.
-Give your top overlay container pointerEvents: 'auto' to receive
+- **Interactivity**: The host sets pointerEvents: 'none'.
+Give your top overlay container pointerEvents: 'auto' to
-  touches/clicks.
+  receive touches/clicks.
-- Stacking: Host uses zIndex 1000.
+- **Stacking**: Host uses zIndex 1000.
 You can stack additional layers inside using absolute positioning and zIndex.
-- Fallbacks: Some components (e.g., Dropdown) use Portal when a host is mounted; otherwise they fall back to a modal.
+- **Fallbacks**: Some components (e.g., Dropdown) use Portal when a host is mounted; otherwise they fall back to a
+  modal.

 ## 📚 API and types reference